k8ieone/k8s-demo/README.md

 ### Deploying with `docker-compose`

-A [`docker-compose`](https://docs.docker.com/compose/) file is [provided](https://github.com/a13xie/docker-java-springboot-postgres-api/blob/main/docker-compose.yml) for easy deployment.
+A [`docker-compose`](https://docs.docker.com/compose/) file is [provided](https://github.com/a13xie/docker-java-springboot-postgres-api/blob/main/docker-compose.yml) for quickly testing the application.

-This is easily the fastest way to quickly test the application.

 Be warned, the compose file does not provide persistance for the database.
 This can easily be added by adding a [volume](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose) and mounting it to `/var/lib/postgresql/data`.